Continuous Bias Binding Sewing Tutorial

 Ever wanted to make bulk bias tape so you can simplify your life and make sewing projects a little faster?
 Now you can because of this awesome stuff called continuous bias binding!
 Making continuous bias tape has never been easier with this simple and quick tutorial!

-A short while ago I showed you how to make bias tape at home without the need of any fancy tools!
+A short while ago I showed you how to make bias tape at home without using any fancy tools!
 Now it’s time to learn how to make continuous bias binding so you can create miles and miles of your own bias binding (literally!) in the color and fabric you really love!

 Bias binding series